rorywalsh/cabbage/Docs/markdown/Widgets/sliders.md

 # Sliders

 Slider can be used to create an on-screen slider.
 Data can be sent to Csound on the channel specified through the channel string.
-Sliders can be rotary, vertical or horizontal, and can react in both a linear and non-linear fashion.
+Sliders can be rotary, vertical, horizontal, frange-based, or number boxes, and can react in both a linear and non-linear fashion.

 ```csharp